rust-lang/prev.rust-lang.org/en-US/faq.md

 While SipHash [demonstrates competitive performance](http://cglab.ca/%7Eabeinges/blah/hash-rs/) in many cases, one case where it is notably slower than other hashing algorithms is with short keys, such as integers.
 This is why Rust programmers often observe slow performance with [`HashMap`][HashMap].
 The [FNV hasher](https://crates.io/crates/fnv) is frequently recommended for these cases, but be aware that it does not have the same collision-resistance properties as SipHash.

-<h3><a href="#why-is-there-no-integrated-benchmarking" name="why-is-there-no-integrated-benchmarking">
-Why is there no integrated benchmarking infrastructure?
-</a></h3>

-There is, but it's only available on the nightly release channel.
-We ultimately plan to build a pluggable system for integrated benchmarks, but in the meantime, the current system is [considered unstable](https://github.com/rust-lang/rust/issues/29553).

 <h3><a href="#does-rust-do-tail-call-optimization" name="does-rust-do-tail-call-optimization">
 Does Rust do tail-call optimization?
 </a></h3>